NetApp/harvest/docs/metrics.md

       Type: rate,no-zero-values

   - Harvest Metric: fabricpool_put_throughput_bytes
-    Description: Note: This counter is deprecated and will be removed in a future release.
+    Description: Note This counter is deprecated and will be removed in a future release.
 Counter that indicates the throughput for PUT command in bytes per second.
     ZAPI:
       endpoint: perf-object-get-instances object_store_client_op
       metric: put_throughput_bytes